Originally Published: September, 2021

 How a lawyer can help: For example, you may issue shares to investors of your company but you may not want those investors to participate in the operations of the company.
 In this situation, you would create classes of non-voting shares and issue such shares to the investors.

-This type of insight can only come when using a lawyer.
+This type of insight can only come when consulting an experienced lawyer.

 Another great reason to use a lawyer is that we will create a ‘Records Book’ to retain all the required documentation for the incorporation.
 This includes the Certificate of Incorporation, Incorporation Application, Incorporation Agreement, Notice of Articles, and Articles of the company.